International House & Pet Sitting

 5. On a practical note, keep a computer file with all your references and contacts for references handy and someplace you can find it.
 Keep in that same folder scans of your police checks, insurance information, email addresses of references and anything that might apply to your sits.

 7. All countries have a healthcare system that you can pay for.
-For example in Mexico a visit to a Dr. will cost around $250 pesos (about $15 US) and then medications are incredibly cheap there.
-In Ireland a Dr. visit will cost you around $50 and again you can get a prescription and the cost of drugs is subsidized in Ireland.
+For example, in Mexico, a visit to a Dr. will cost around $250 pesos (about $15 US) and then medications are incredibly cheap there.
+In countries like Mexico and Spain you don’t even need a Dr’s prescription to obtain your meds, simply take your meds into the pharmacy with you or get a Spanish translation and you can purchase them directly.
+In Ireland, a Dr. visit will cost you around $50 and again you can get a prescription and the cost of drugs is subsidized in Ireland.

-Here are some tips to make your profile standout:
+8 tips to make your housesitting profile standout

 2. Have you ever volunteered at a Spay/Neuter Clinic, raised money for the local Animal Refuge, adopted or fostered an animal?
 Worked fundraisers or volunteered at special animal events?
 Did you look after a friend’s dog when they went away for a day or so?
 These are all good things to talk about in your profile.